MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-tsg.md

 ## Next steps

-See also our blog on [Best practices for deploying and using the AIP UL scanner](https://techcommunity.microsoft.com/t5/microsoft-security-and/best-practices-for-deploying-and-using-the-aip-ul-scanner/ba-p/1878168)
+For more information, see our blog on [Best practices for deploying and using the AIP UL scanner](https://techcommunity.microsoft.com/t5/microsoft-security-and/best-practices-for-deploying-and-using-the-aip-ul-scanner/ba-p/1878168).